hamim-24/Student-management/README.md

   - Configure question codes for easy access
 - **Real-time Publishing**: Exams can be published and made available to students instantly
 - **Question Management**: Support for multiple questions per exam with 4 options each
+- **Retake system**: Those who have fail, didn't got promotion, can seat for retake

 ### 🎯 Exam Participation
 - **Exam Discovery**: Students can search for available exams using unique codes